evernym/ui-challenge/challenge-description.md

   - Fork Count
   - Star Gazers
   - Primary Language
-- It must be possible to sort based on column headers (Name, Pushed At, ).
+- It must be possible to sort based on column headers (Name, Pushed At, etc.).

 ## Bonus points